 Relaxing in the sun may sound like the perfect way to pass the time while recovering from plastic surgery, especially with summer in season.
 And for many of us, summers are made for sporting the perfect summer glow.
-But before you step out for that sun-kissed look, please reconsider the sun’s negative side effects.
+But before you step out for that sun-kissed look, please consider the sun’s negative side effects on your overall health and aesthetics.

-After you have had plastic surgery, or a cosmetic procedure, your doctor will likely caution you to avoid sun exposure as part of post-operative care and recovery.
+After you have had plastic surgery or any reconstructive procedure for that matter, your doctor will likely caution you to avoid sun exposure as part of post-operative care and recovery.

 Follow your doctor’s advice and minimize the risk of surgical scars and bruises.